 - Rebate amounts:

-- low-income residents who prove the above are eligible for a $2,000 rebate
+- low-income residents who prove the above are eligible for a rebate of up to $2,250

-- Other Massachusetts residents eligible for a $250 rebate
+- Other Massachusetts residents eligible for a rebate of up to $1,250

 - MassCEC Commonwealth Woodstove Change-out Program Website